-Our weekend started with one night in York.
+Our weekend in Yorkshire started with one night in York.
 I’m going to be upfront and say that we did not have enough time in the city, and that was totally our fault!
 With only a one night stay planned, we should have gone up early on the day we were checking in.
 Instead, we jumped in the car immediately after work to head up to York which resulted in a very late arrival and only one day to actually explore the city.
-And oh, this lovely city deserves so much more than that!
+And oh, this lovely city deserves so much more than that as there is so much to do in York!

 These are the attractions we highly recommend you visit during your weekend in York:

 You honestly cannot visit York without paying a visit to York Minster.
-That’s the massive cathedral you’ll have views of from all around the city.
+That’s the massive cathedral you’ll have views of from all around the city – it’s considered one of the best things to do in York.
 The cathedral is stunning on both the outside and the inside, and offers incredible views over York from the top of the tower.
 We opted to not go up the tower (it was freezing) and instead just explored inside.
 There are plenty of exhibits about the cathedral and York itself, but the architectural genius that is the Minster is the real star of the show.
 I was in awe at the grandeur and beauty; I honestly could have sat there all day just staring at the interior details!

 Entry is £10, free for York Pass holders